 Taking diuretic drugs or substances (which increase the excretion of urine), such as alcohol or caffeine

 People with certain kidney disorders (such as interstitial nephritis Tubulointerstitial Nephritis Tubulointerstitial nephritis is inflammation that affects the tubules of the kidneys and the tissues that surround them (interstitial tissue).
-This disorder may be caused by diseases, drugs... read more or kidney damage resulting from sickle cell anemia Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more ) may also urinate excessively because these disorders also decrease the amount of fluid reabsorbed by the kidneys.
+This disorder may be caused by diseases, medications... read more or kidney damage resulting from sickle cell anemia Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more ) may also urinate excessively because these disorders also decrease the amount of fluid reabsorbed by the kidneys.

 Evaluation of Excessive or Frequent Urination